 Are you obliged to provide this personal data and what are the consequences of not doing so?

-The transfer of the data is necessary for the comprehensive management related to the recognition at the UPM, which is why, if you do not provide them to us, it will not be possible to formalise this recognition.
+The transfer of the data is necessary for the comprehensive management related to the request for your email account at the UPM, which is why, if you do not provide them to us, it will not be possible to formalize this request.

 To whom will your data be communicated?